conda/infrastructure/HOW_WE_USE_GITHUB.md

 </details>

-In order to not have to manually type or copy/paste the above repeatedly, please note that it's possible to add text for the most commonly-used responses via [GitHub's "Add Saved Reply" option][docs-saved-reply.
+In order to not have to manually type or copy/paste the above repeatedly, please note that it's possible to add text for the most commonly-used responses via [GitHub's "Add Saved Reply" option][docs-saved-reply].

 ### Types of Tickets

-#### Normal Ticket/Issue
+#### Standard Ticket/Issue

 TODO